• Skip to primary navigation

 Once the filling has a smooth, even texture, place it in the fridge for at least 30 minutes to harden.

 After the filling has hardened, grab a cookie scoop or tablespoon and scoop the filling for the truffles.
-Roll each filling into a sphere and place them on a parchment-lined baking sheet or large plate.
-The filling will get melty and things may get a little messy!
+You can just scoop the fillings, or roll them into balls.
+Rolling them into balls will get a bit messy!

 Put the fillings in the freezer for at least 20 minutes to firm.